sadicangel/avro-source-generator/README.md

 ![Avro Source Generator](icon.png)

-Avro Source Generator is a .NET source generator that generates C# code from Avro schemas.
+Avro Source Generator is a .NET source generator that generates C# code from Avro schemas and is compatible with Apache Avro.

 It produces models that use modern C# features, such as nullable reference types, init-only properties, required properties, and more.